BurtonQin/SimpleDynamicDNSReplay/README.md

 ```

 * Client

 Report local IP every hour(It depends on dhcp lease time) to the server.
 Note that the hostnames of all the clients in one server domain shall not be the same.

 * Server

 Receive the report and change the /etc/hosts, then restart the dnsmasq service.

+* Deployment
+	1. Store the get_ip.sh
+	2. Modify `path` in `collectclient.py` to the path of `get_ip.sh`
+	3. `mv collectclient.py /etc/cron.hourly/collectclient`
+    4. Run the collectserver.py in the background or using [supervisor](https://supervisord.org/)

 * Future works

 Find a better solution without restarting the dnsmasq service